Quebec Parent Sponsorship: MIFI Rules, Income Requirements, and the 2026 Moratorium

 Parents over 55 are exempt from this requirement, which means most PGP applicants will not trigger it — but it's worth knowing if you're sponsoring younger parents or if your parent brings an accompanying adult dependent under 55.

-What Happens to Your Federal Application During the Moratorium
+What Happens to Your Federal Application Under Quebec's Intake Limits

-If you received a federal ITA before the moratorium and submitted your federal application, your file is held in inventory.
+If you received a federal ITA and submitted your federal application, your file is held in inventory.
 IRCC has confirmed that Quebec-based sponsors who have submitted complete federal applications can maintain their position in the queue.
 Your file will not be abandoned.

 However, IRCC cannot finalize your parents' permanent residency without a CSQ from MIFI.
-Once the moratorium lifts and MIFI processes your undertaking, the federal process can resume.
-This adds months to an already long timeline.
+The federal process depends on MIFI processing the provincial undertaking and issuing the CSQ, subject to the current intake schedule and cap.
+This can add time to an already long timeline.

-If you received a federal ITA but have not yet submitted your federal application, submit it to preserve your position — even knowing that the Quebec process cannot proceed until the moratorium ends.
+If you received a federal ITA but have not yet submitted your federal application, submit it to preserve your position.
+Check MIFI's current intake schedule and cap, and wait for IRCC's confirmation before sending the provincial undertaking.
 Losing the ITA entirely by missing the 60-day window would restart the entire process from the lottery stage.

 The Super Visa as a Bridge for Quebec Sponsors